 For a period of 10 years beginning in 2009, Jack served as the chairman of the “DOJ Dialogue Group” Committee of the ABA’s Criminal Justice Section, which met regularly with the attorney general of the United States and other leadership within the Department of Justice to discuss criminal justice issues.
 He previously served as a vice chair of the ABA Criminal Justice Section.

 Jack is an active member of the National Association of Former United States Attorneys and previously served as its president.

-Jack’s clients include hospitals, home health, hospice, and other healthcare providers, defense contractors, banks, manufacturers, and a long list of corporations and individuals.
+Jack’s clients include hospitals, home health, hospice, therapy, skilled nursing facilities, and other healthcare providers.
+He also represents defense contractors, banks, manufacturers, and a long list of corporations and individuals.
 From a parallel federal criminal investigation and civil action relating to allegations of a massive financial fraud to allegations of significant Medicare fraud, pharmaceutical and securities fraud, his clients rely on his experience and skillful guidance, as well as his courtroom abilities, to resolve challenging situations.
 Jack’s clients include or have included AseraCare Hospice, Community Health Systems, HealthSouth Corporation, Golden Living, Raytheon Company, Chevron, Stifel Financial Corp., Sterne Agee Group, Inc., Caddell Construction Company, Tenet Healthcare, McWane, Inc., Centex Corporation, and Charter Communications.